abhidesikan/madras-medley/content/divya-desams/quest-108-1.md

 draft: false
 ---

-### The Story
+**The Story**

 This past October I was blessed to start my quest to visit all 108 (106 on Earth) Divya Desams by completing fifteen in a one day visit to Kanchipuram, a town in the Indian state of Tamil Nadu.
 This post is part one of what I hope will be an ongoing series of my visits to these temples.
-I intend this post to be a travel guide combined with some interesting tidbits and history of these temples.
+I intend this post to be a travel guide combined with some interesting Factoids and history of these temples.

 **Divya what?**